catamphetamine/web-service/README.md

 		const payload = { role: 'admin' }
 		const token = jwt(payload, keys, user_id, jwt_id)

+		// The cookie is "HttpOnly" by default
-		set_cookie('authentication', token, { signed: false })
+		// (that means it can only be read on the server-side) set_cookie('authentication', token, { signed: false })
 	}